Quality Improvement and Patient Safety (QIPS) & Accreditation

 Seeking the integration of quality improvement, patient safety and risk management programs within the hospital quality culture, guided by evidence-based practice.

-The Continuous Quality Improvement department provides the hospital with the framework to systematically measure and analyze performance, contribute essential information to management for decision-making and improve hospital functioning, structures and processes in order to improve outcomes for patients and hospital staff.
+The Quality Improvement and Patient Safety department provides the hospital with the framework to systematically measure and analyze performance, contribute essential information to management for decision-making and improve hospital functioning, structures, and processes to improve patient and hospital staff outcomes.

 1. Quality Improvement: